josbroers/nextjs-skeleton/README.md

 ## 2. Scripts

-- Use `pnpm i` or `pnpm install` to install the dependencies
+- Use `yarn` or `yarn install` to install the dependencies
-- Use `pnpm dev` to start a local dev server at [http://localhost:3000](http://localhost:3000)
+- Use `yarn dev` to start a local dev server at [http://localhost:3000](http://localhost:3000)
-- To build the application for production, use `pnpm build`
+- To build the application for production, use `yarn build`
-- To start a production server, use `pnpm start`
+- To start a production server, use `yarn start`
-- To export application as static HTML, use `next build && next export`

 ## 3. Security